Houston Injury to a Child Lawyer

 Call Trusted Houston Injury To A Child Lawyer Paul Darrow Immediately!

-At Darrow Law, we handle all types of charges involving alleged abuse against children in Houston, and the surrounding area.
+At Darrow Law Firm, P.C., we handle all types of charges involving alleged abuse against children in Houston, and the surrounding area.
 We know how frightening these charges can be and understand the implications for your future.
 For child abuse allegations the system is designed to first and foremost protect children but we will fight on your behalf, raising any and every possible defense to protect your reputation and prevent jail time.
 Your initial consultation is free.
-Contact Darrow Law Firm P.C. right away!
+Contact Darrow Law Firm, P.C. right away!